-Dallas, Texas Therapist Specializing in Child and Adolescent Therapy, Parenting Issues, Play Therapy, Filial Therapy, Parent/Child Relationships
+Dallas, Texas Therapist Specializing in Child Therapy, Parental Support, Play Therapy, Parent Child Interaction Therapy, Positive Discipline Strategies, Perinatal Mental Health Counseling

 I was born and raised in southern Indiana before I moved to Dallas to start my collegiate career and begin my life in a new city.
-I am surrounded by a large, loving family.
-In his or her own way each family member has influenced me to become a member of the counseling profession.
-My free time consists of discovering new recipes, catching up with my favorite sports teams, advising a collegiate women’s organization, reading for fun, and spending time with friends and family.
+My free time consists of discovering new recipes, catching up with my favorite sports teams, and spending time with friends and family.

-My rate is $150 for each 45-minute play therapy session; $225 for each 90-minute parent consultation session.
+My rate is $175 for each 45-minute play therapy session; $290 for each 80-minute parent and family consultation session.
 Click here to request an appointment.